Coronavirus information for applications

 What should I include in my application?
 What we're doing now is so different to our normal way of working!

 We understand that the way you work will almost certainly have changed in response to the Coronavirus crisis.
 It may make sense for you to share something of this with us, but we are also keen to understand what is at the heart of the work you do.
 What remains unchanged in terms of your values and approach?
-What will you be building on when we come through this immediate crisis?
+What will you be building on?
 But alongside this, how might things have changed for you and your community?

 We will continue with our relational approach to grant making: making grants by building a relationship and developing a conversation with those applicants who progress to the second stage of our application process.
 Once a grant is agreed that conversation will continue, meaning that we can agree together how funds can best be used over the course of the grant.